zsolutions-io/aleo-dcp/README.md

     - Call `secret_custody_protocol.aleo/custody_data_as_program(data_view_key, threshold, ...)`
     - Send any records to `(data_view_key * group::GEN) as address`
 2. It can then call `secret_custody_protocol.aleo/request_data_as_program` to initiate a data request.
-3. Validator bots automatically call `process_request_as_validator` to accept the data request.
+3. Validator bots automatically call `process_request_as_validator.aleo/process_request_as_validator` to accept the data request.
-4. `secret_custody_protocol.aleo/assert_request_completed_as_program` can then be used by the program to check if data was effectively transmitted.
+4. `secret_custody_protocol.aleo/assert_completed_as_program` can then be used by the program to check if data was effectively transmitted.

 ### Example